MADE-Apps/legerity/README.md

 ### UI Automation tooling

 When contributing to new element wrappers, we recommended using the [Accessibility Insights tool](https://accessibilityinsights.io/en/).
-The tool is capable of inspecting and providing property values for Android, Web and Windows applications.
+The tool is capable of inspecting and providing property values for Android, Web, and Windows applications.

 Alternatively, you can use the [Inspect.exe tool](https://docs.microsoft.com/en-us/windows/win32/winauto/inspect-objects) for Windows applications installed with the Windows SDKs.
-This is not recommended however as the tool is considered legacy and can often cause oddities in UI when using.
+This is not recommended as the tool is considered legacy and can often cause oddities in UI when using.

 ## Building Legerity

-Legeirty have been built using .NET Standard, taking advantage of the new SDK-style projects.
+Legerity is built using .NET Standard, taking advantage of the new SDK-style projects.

 You can build the solution using Visual Studio with the following workloads installed: